sambj24/deepbrief.github.io/_posts/2025-09-11-agenticai.md

 ## Conclusion

-The shift from Generative to Agentic AI is a quantum leap in capability and risk.
-It marks the transition from AI as a tool to AI as an autonomous operator.
+The shift from Generative to Agentic AI is a quantum leap in both in capability and in risks.
+It marks the transition from AI as a tool, to AI as an autonomous operator.

 Governance is no longer a compliance checklist; it is the fundamental enabler of safe innovation.
 It is the difference between an agent that streamlines your operations and one that destabilizes them.
 By building the right organizational model and governing the entire stack, from the brain down to the hand, you create the guardrails for responsible and powerful automation.

 Start building your governance model today, because the agents are already learning to act.

-**Call to Action:** Don't start with a use case.
+**Here is your takeaway:** Don't start with a use case.
 Start with your biggest risk.
 Assemble a team and conduct a threat assessment.
 That assessment is the first page of your governance manual.